|International Adana Theater Festival|

 |Place||:||Haci Omer Sabanci Cultural Center (Adana) / Sabanci University Performing Arts Center (Istanbul)|

 The State Theatres Sabancı International Adana Theatre Festival, organised in collaboration with the Sabancı Foundation and the Ministry of Tourism State Theatres, opened its stage on the World Theatre Day on the 27th of March.
-The festival, which will be organised for the 17th time this year, will be offering the citizens of Adana an enjoyable programme throughout the month.
-The tickets of the festival, during which a total of 24 plays, 16 local and 8 international, will be performed, were available as of 18 March.
+The festival, which wich was organised for the 17th time this year, offered the citizens of Adana an enjoyable programme throughout the month.
+The tickets of the festival, during which a total of 24 plays, 16 local and 8 international, were performed, were available as of 18 March.

-The festival will begin with the play “This Burdensome Thing We Call Life” by Istanbul State Theatre at Ankara Directorate of State Theatres Hacı Ömer Sabancı Cultural Center.
-The festival will end on 30 April.
+The festival began with the play “This Burdensome Thing We Call Life” by Istanbul State Theatre at Ankara Directorate of State Theatres Hacı Ömer Sabancı Cultural Center.
+The festival ended on 30 April.

 Theatre Ensembles from Turkey and the World Meet in Adana

-The plays that will be performed at this year’s festival are Summer Nite Theatre “Marat / Sade” from the US, Shanghai Dramatic Arts Center “The Face of the Dog” from China, Demons Et Merveilles “Lulu Nuit Banche” from France, Espetáculo da 'Dobrar “Gôda” from Portugal, Skopje Turkish Theatre “A Midsummer Night’s Dream from Macedonia, The Greek National Theatre “Cake” and Kiev Modern Ballet Theatre “Carmen TV” from Ukraine.
+The plays that were performed at this year’s festival are Summer Nite Theatre “Marat / Sade” from the US, Shanghai Dramatic Arts Center “The Face of the Dog” from China, Demons Et Merveilles “Lulu Nuit Banche” from France, Espetáculo da 'Dobrar “Gôda” from Portugal, Skopje Turkish Theatre “A Midsummer Night’s Dream from Macedonia, The Greek National Theatre “Cake” and Kiev Modern Ballet Theatre “Carmen TV” from Ukraine.

-Istanbul State Theatre’s “This Burdensome Thing We Call Life”, Trabzon State Theatre’s “Roulette”, Sivas State Theatre’s “Blood Wedding”, Ankara Art Theatre’s “Halktan Biri” and “Tesadüfen Kadın Elizabeth”, Semaver Kumpanya’s “Birds” and “Data”, Tiyatro Adam’s “Arturo Ui'nin Önlenebilir Tırmanışı”, İkinci Kat Tiyatro’s “Fü”, Çolpan İlhan-Sadri Alışık’s Theatre’s “One Flew Over the Cuckoo’s Nest” and Pürtelaş Tiyatro’s “War” are the plays from the Turkish stages.
+Istanbul State Theatre’s “This Burdensome Thing We Call Life”, Trabzon State Theatre’s “Roulette”, Sivas State Theatre’s “Blood Wedding”, Ankara Art Theatre’s “Halktan Biri” and “Tesadüfen Kadın Elizabeth”, Semaver Kumpanya’s “Birds” and “Data”, Tiyatro Adam’s “Arturo Ui'nin Önlenebilir Tırmanışı”, İkinci Kat Tiyatro’s “Fü”, Çolpan İlhan-Sadri Alışık’s Theatre’s “One Flew Over the Cuckoo’s Nest” and Pürtelaş Tiyatro’s “War” were the plays from the Turkish stages.

-The festival playes will be staged in Adana at Adana State Theatre’s Directorate Hacı Ömer Sabancı Culture Center and in Istanbul at Sabancı University Performing Arts Center.
-There will be dance, playwriting and reading theatre activities for the visually handicapped, mask and puppet making with children and different workshops throughout the festival.
+The festival playes were staged in Adana at Adana State Theatre’s Directorate Hacı Ömer Sabancı Culture Center and in Istanbul at Sabancı University Performing Arts Center.
+There were dance, playwriting and reading theatre activities for the visually handicapped, mask and puppet making with children and different workshops throughout the festival.